ashwin-nat/UnoTransport/README.md

 ## DISCLAIMER

 I made this protocol as a learning exercise on how to design and implement a protocol.
-This protocol/implementation has several flaws and if you need a connection oriented protocol, you're better off just using TCP.
+This protocol/implementation has several flaws and if you need a connection oriented protocol, you're better off just using TCP, or some tested and proven library (such as RakNet).
 I have used the linux specific timerfd feature.
 So this code is probably not very portable.

 ## How It works